0LNetworkCommunity/libra-legacy-v6/README.md

 But most importantly, the architecture is designed as a private, consortium chain.

-For system administration, there is on omnipresent Diem Association account.
+For system administration, there is an omnipresent Diem Association account.
 Yes, a private key that controls many functions including: Freezing accounts (!), selecting validators for inclusion, paying transaction fees to validators, upgrading the system code.
 This is obviously a non-starter.
 So a lot of work had to go into making system policies execute in a permissionless environment.

 We also had to add Sybil resistance mechanisms.
 Typically communities have been choosing Proof-of-Stake as the Sybil resistance method for BFT networks.
 This is not the route we chose given community growth considerations (as well as regulatory).
 Elsewhere we've talked in detail about our Delay Towers complement to consensus.